Chart Color Schemes

 AreaSearch analysis reveals Stanthorpe recording weaker employment conditions than most comparable areas nationwide

-As of September 2025, 2,296 residents are employed while the unemployment rate is 1.3% higher than Rest of Qld's rate of 4.1%.
-Workforce participation lags at 47.0%, compared to Rest of Qld's 59.1%.
-Leading employment industries include health care & social assistance, agriculture, forestry & fishing, and retail trade.
-Stanthorpe specializes in agriculture, forestry & fishing, with an employment share three times the regional level.
+Workforce participation in Stanthorpe was lower at 51.2%, compared to Rest of Qld's 65.7%.
+According to Census responses, only 8.0% of residents worked from home.
+Leading employment industries were health care & social assistance, agriculture, forestry & fishing, and retail trade.
+Agriculture, forestry & fishing had a significant share at 3.0 times the regional level.

-Mining employs only 0.6% of local workers, below Rest of Qld's 3.6%.
-Many residents commute elsewhere for work.
-In the year ending September 2025, employment increased by 3.8%, labour force by 6.9%, leading to a rise in unemployment by 2.8 percentage points.
-This contrasts with Rest of Qld where employment rose by 1.7% and unemployment by 0.3%.
-State-level data as of 25-Nov-25 shows Queensland's employment contracted by 0.01% (losing 1,210 jobs), with the state unemployment rate at 4.2%, closely aligned with the national rate of 4.3%.
-Jobs and Skills Australia forecasts national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Stanthorpe's employment mix suggests local employment should increase by 6.0% over five years and 12.8% over ten years, though this is a simple extrapolation for illustrative purposes only.
+Mining employed just 0.6% of local workers, below Rest of Qld's 3.6%.
+Many residents commuted elsewhere for work based on Census data.
+Over a 12-month period ending in September 2025, employment increased by 3.8%, labour force grew by 6.9%, leading to an unemployment rise of 2.8 percentage points.
+In contrast, Rest of Qld saw employment grow by 1.7%, labour force by 2.1%, and unemployment rose by 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth at 6.6% over five years and 13.7% over ten years, with varying rates across industry sectors.
+Applying these projections to Stanthorpe's employment mix suggests local employment should increase by 6.0% over five years and 12.8% over ten years.

 Frequently Asked Questions - Employment